Vettel extends F1 lead over sporting Hamilton

 Despite the penalty, Verstappen finished fifth, his speed in the later stages of the 70-lap race seeing him close up on Bottas to threaten the agreement he had made with Hamilton.

-Fernando Alonso finished sixth for McLaren, the team's best finish of the season and posted the fastest lap of the race to cap his race.
+Fernando Alonso finished sixth for McLaren, the team's best finish of the season and posted the fastest lap to cap his fine race.

+Scotland's Paul di Resta, a surprise late replacement for the ailing Felipe Massa for Williams, was retired by the team late in the race because of a technical issue.

 Vettel, claiming his 46th career win, leads the championship with 202 points, from Hamilton on 188 with Bottas on 169.